The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Results

-where $\chi$ and $\xi$ are the angles of the line-of-sight (LOS) and of the magnetic axis, respectively, with the spin axis, $\gamma$ is the rotational phase, $\gamma_0$ is an arbitrary initial phase, and $C$ is an angular offset.
+where $\chi$ and $\xi$ are the angles of the line-of-sight (LOS) and of the magnetic axis with the spin axis, respectively, $\gamma$ is the rotational phase, $\gamma_0$ is an arbitrary initial phase, and $C$ is an angular offset.
+The plus/minus sign refers to the two possible directions of the star rotation, counter-clockwise or clockwise, and reflects the two conventions commonly adopted in the literature about the direction in which the position angle increases in the plane of the sky, clockwise/counter-clockwise if a plus/minus sign is placed in front of the fraction in equation (\ref{eqn:rvm}), in lieu of the plus/minus sign inside the sine function \citep[][]{2001ApJ...553..341E}.
+For the sake of conciseness, we will refer to the two possible choices for the RVM models as the ``plus'' ($\chi_+,\xi_+$) and ``minus'' ($\chi_-,\xi_-$) solutions.
+It should be noted that, due to the $\pi$-periodicity of the $\arctan$ function, the configurations $(2\pi-\chi_\pm,2\pi-\xi_\pm)$, i.e. $(-\chi_\pm,-\xi_\pm)$, describe equivalent geometries.
 In order to improve the statistics, we fitted simultaneously the data integrated in the $2$--$3$ and in the $3$--$6\,\mathrm{keV}$ band, treating the two datasets as mutually independent.
 This is justified on the assumption that the recorded events are Poissonian distributed and the events collected in separate energy channels are physically distinct.
-Leaving all four parameters in equation (\ref{eqn:rvm}) free to vary, the best simultaneous fit yields $\chi=106^\circ.6\pm30^\circ.9$ and $\xi=157^\circ.7\pm4^\circ.0$ ($\chi^2/\mathrm{dof}=5.227/10$; see also Table \ref{tab:rvm_fit} and Figure \ref{fig:rvm_sim_fit} for more details).
-We also verified that a fit of $\mathrm{PA}$ integrated throughout the $2$--$6\,\mathrm{keV}$ band yields consistent results within the errors ($\chi=97^\circ.9\pm32^\circ.6$ and $\xi=158^\circ.5\pm2^\circ.6$, with $\chi^2/\mathrm{dof}=3.670/3$). \citet{2025} The geometry we derived is different from that reported by \citet{2025arXiv250919446S}, $\chi=5^\circ.2^{+3.2}_{-2.6}$ and $\xi=2^\circ.4^{+1.4}_{-1.2}$, based on simultaneous Parkes/Murriyang radio data.
-To test whether the RVM model with the geometry proposed by \citet{2025arXiv250919446S} can reproduce the \ixpe\ data, we performed the same simultaneous fit of the $2$--$3$ and $3$--$6\,\mathrm{keV}$ polarization angle, freezing $\chi$ and $\xi$ at the most probable values presented by \citet[``Model a'' in Table \ref{tab:rvm_fit}]{2025arXiv250919446S}.
-The fit turns out to be quite poor, with $\chi^2/\mathrm{dof}=21.178/12$ and shows a clear residual in specific rotational phases.
-We also verified that, by thawing $\chi$ and $\xi$ and using the estimate by \citet{2025arXiv250919446S} as an initial guess, the fit settles back to the solution we found in the first place (see Table \ref{tab:rvm_fit}).
+Leaving all four parameters in equation (\ref{eqn:rvm}) free to vary, the best simultaneous fits yield $\chi_+=106^\circ.6\pm30^\circ.9$ and $\xi_+=157^\circ.7\pm4^\circ.0$ for the plus solution and $\chi_-=-73^\circ.4,\,\xi_-=-22^\circ.3$ for the minus one (see Table \ref{tab:rvm_fit} and Figure \ref{fig:rvm_sim_fit} for more details).
+Both pairs of angles provide the same, good fit to the observed $\mathrm{PA}$ and, as expected, it is $\xi_-=\xi_+-\pi,\, \chi_-=\chi_+-\pi$, which exactly mirrors the two spin orientations.
+We also verified that the fits of $\mathrm{PA}$ integrated throughout the $2$--$6\,\mathrm{keV}$ band yield consistent results within the errors.
+We corroborated our RVM results with a Bayesian analysis, starting from flat priors in the range $[0,\,2\pi]$ for the plus solution, $[-\pi,\,\pi]$ for the minus solution, $[-2\pi,\,2\pi]$ for $C$ and $\gamma_0$.
+The posteriors for the two models are shown in Figure \ref{fig:post}; the probability density distributions are clearly the same, much as the best fitting models in Figure \ref{fig:rvm_sim_fit}, with the only difference of a shift by $-\pi$ in the $\chi$, $\xi$ angles.
+The best estimates for the parameters derived with both techniques are in close agreement, well within $1\sigma$ uncertainties.